-The Support Center encourages professionals within the aging and disability networks to become professionally certified by taking the AIRS Certification for I&R Specialists in Aging/Disabilities (CIRS-A/D) exam.
+The Support Center encourages professionals within the aging and disability networks to become professionally certified by taking the AIRS Certification for Community Resource Specialists in Aging/Disabilities (CRS-A/D) exam.
+Prior to January 2019, this credential was known as the Certification for Information and Referral Specialists in Aging/Disabilities (CIRS-A/D).
 The CIRS-A/D credential was launched in March of 2015, and replaced the CIRS-Aging credential.
-This credential is designed for practitioners who work directly with consumers and caregivers within the aging and/or disabilities area and perform the same basic range of skills and tasks as a comprehensive I&R Specialist but who also have a special depth of knowledge related to their core client group.
-The CIRS-A/D is the result of a collaboration between AIRS, NASUAD, and n4a, recognizing the evolution of I&R/A services within aging and disability programs.
-To learn more about CIRS-A/D certification, see our fact sheet.
+The CRS-A/D credential reflects a consultative process with AIRS membership, certification holders, and national partners in 2018 with the intent to develop new names for AIRS credentials to raise the status of the profession with stakeholders/funders and to acknowledge the significant changes within the work performed within agencies engaged in helping individuals and families to find and secure the services needed to help them.
+The CRS-A/D credential is designed for practitioners who work directly with consumers and caregivers within the aging and/or disabilities area and perform the same basic range of skills and tasks as a comprehensive I&R Specialist but who also have a special depth of knowledge related to their core client group.
+The CRS-A/D is the result of a collaboration between AIRS, NASUAD, and n4a, recognizing the evolution of I&R/A services within aging and disability programs.
+To learn more about CRS-A/D certification, see our fact sheet.
 For more information on AIRS certification, click here.

 For more information on training options please contact Nanette Relave.

-The Support Center offers a CIRS-A/D Train-the-Trainer Initiative to help reach the greatest number of I&R/A specialists for the lowest cost by training more I&R/A professionals, such as managers, supervisors, and training coordinators, to administer the Certification for Information and Referral Specialists in Aging/Disabilities exam preparation training.
-The train-the-trainer initiative supports I&R/A professionals to provide CIRS-A/D training themselves by providing a complete set of trainer materials (including curriculum, exercises, and supplemental materials), reviewing these materials with professionals, and being available for technical assistance on an as-needed basis.
+The Support Center offers a CRS-A/D Train-the-Trainer Initiative to help reach the greatest number of I&R/A specialists for the lowest cost by training more I&R/A professionals, such as managers, supervisors, and training coordinators, to administer the Certification for Community Resource Specialists in Aging/Disabilities exam preparation training.
+The train-the-trainer initiative supports I&R/A professionals to provide CRS-A/D training themselves by providing a complete set of trainer materials (including curriculum, exercises, and supplemental materials), reviewing these materials with professionals, and being available for technical assistance on an as-needed basis.
 This initiative builds the capacity of agencies to provide certification training to their staff and community partners.
 The Support Center also maintains a list of individuals who have participated in the train-the-trainer initiative.
 The Train-the-Trainer initiative is provided at select national conferences and is available by conference call or webinar upon request.
 For more information, please contact Support Center director, Nanette Relave.

 Online Basic Training for Aging and Disability I&R/A Professionals